anniepank/blocknote/README.md

 ## Usage

+Master key is something that can only user know, it is not stored in the app.
+For testing purposes master key is "123" \n Possible login for testing is "anya" with password "123"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.